 This is called a bicycling exercise despite there being no circular movement like peddling.
 It would probably work your glutes, hamstrings, and calves a little bit.
 The machine provides assistance on the upward phase.

-Are there any scientific studies on Wonder Core?
+Are there any scientific studies?

 In a word: no. I did a search of the medical journal databases and did not find a single published study.
 Not a good look in the credibility department.